digipres/publications/ipres/ipres-2006/papers/kopal-data-into-the-future-co-operative-development-of-a-long-te.md

   management.
 The archival system is ready to be used by the project partners and ca. 10 TB of data will be ingested until the end of the year 2006.
 creators:
-- Altenhöner, Reinhard
+- Reinhard Altenhöner
-- Steinke, Tobias
+- Tobias Steinke
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:294554/download
 grand_parent: iPRES